Daemach/cbdebugger/readme.md

 # Welcome To The ColdBox Debugger Module

-The ColdBox Debugger module is a light-weigth performance monitor and profiling tool for ColdBox applications.
-It can generate a nice debugging panel on every rendered page or a dedicated visualizer to make your ColdBox application development nicer, funer and greater!
-Yes, funer is a word!
+The ColdBox Debugger module is a light-weight performance monitor and profiling tool for ColdBox applications.
+It can generate a nice debugging panel on every rendered page or a dedicated visualizer to make your ColdBox application development nicer, funner and greater!
+Yes, funner is a word!

 <p align="center">
 	<img src="https://raw.githubusercontent.com/coldbox-modules/cbdebugger/development/test-harness/includes/images/debugger-visualizer.png">